celo-org/docs/docs/celo-holder-guide/celo-recovery.md

 slug: /celo-owner-guide/celo-recovery
 ---

-# Recover CELO from an Ethereum Address
+# Recover ETH or ERC-20 tokens from a Celo address

 How to recover ETH or ERC-20 tokens if you accidentally transferred them to a [CELO (previously Celo Gold)](../overview.md#background-and-key-concepts) address.